Living with eczema has probably made you go back and forth looking for answers on how to control this common condition many times.

 Harsh soaps and body scrubs are not recommendable to be used if you are currently going through an eczema flare-up.
 Use gentler cleansers or body wash instead of drying soaps.

-While scrubbing the skin is generally recommended in order to remove the dead skin cells from the surface of the skin, try avoiding the inflamed areas as much as you can.
+While scrubbing the skin is generally recommended to remove the dead skin cells from the skin’s surface, try avoiding the inflamed areas as much as you can.

 7. Live A Stress-Free Life